Agents Comparisons

 • Cons:

-• Latest verions only support wire_api = "responses", does not support completion.
+• Latest versions only support wire_api = "responses", does not support completion.
 So does not support deepseek, minimax, ....
 Fine!

 • 603k source lines of rust, a pile of xxxx.